118010077/Airs-Cloud-Benchmark/Course_Work/UEDemo/README.md

 ### UE4 Demo
-This is a TPS demo made by UE4, I will upload my demo and some screeenshots of the blueprintUE.
-I will not upload all of the project files due to the enormous file size.
+I will upload some of the processed demo made by UE4, I will also upload some screeenshots of the blueprintUE.
+I will not upload all of the project files and the full demo due to the file size limited, and the requirements of my mentor.